 Otsuki station is the station where you change to/from JR train and Fuji Kyuko train.
 If you travel to Kawaguchiko (Lake Kawaguchi) and Mt.
 Fuji by train, you will transfer at this station.
 Many limited express trains to/from Tokyo and Shinjuku stop at this station.
 Some rapid trains go through Fuji Kyuko railways to Lake Kawaguchi via this station, Otsuki.

-Are you going to stay in Tokyo for several days?
-Do you have any plans to go outside of Tokyo, like Mt.
-Fuji, Izu peninsula, or Nikko when you stay in Tokyo?
-If so, this newest rail pass, Kanto Area Pass should be suitable for you!
 This brand new pass has been started to sell from JR East in December, 2011.
 The price is only 8,000 yen for unlimited train trip in 3 consecutive days.
 I will show where you can go by this pass and compare this Kanto Area Pass, JR Pass and JR East Pass.
-Continue reading →
+Continue reading JR East Kanto Area Pass.
+Perfect choice for tourist who want to go to Fuji, Izu, Nikko from Tokyo.

 As you know, Mt.
 Fuji is the highest mountain in Japan.
 Sometimes we can see it even from downtown Tokyo.
 And when you travel to west from Tokyo by Shinkansen, you will be able to see this beautiful shaped mountain through the window on your right side.